-Here at Cornerstone, we want to take the next several weeks to dive into considering the “next normal.”
+Here at Cornerstone, we want to take the next several weeks to dive into considering the “next normal” because we’re all asking ourselves “how to live in a pandemic?”
 We’ve all certainly experienced some major shifts in our routines.
 However, it’s probable that (due to the Covid-19 pandemic) our lives will be permanently changed in certain ways.
 In order to accept this, let’s explore strategies to healthily adjust to these changes in several different areas of our lives.

 First, let’s catch our breath long enough to have this conversation!
 If I was sitting across from you in a counseling session, I’d tell you that what you’re feeling has importance.
 I’d encourage you not to be too hard on yourself during this season.
-None of us have ever navigated our way through a worldwide pandemic; we’re bound to make some mistakes.
+None of us have ever navigated how to live in a pandemic; we’re bound to make some mistakes.
 Be patient and forgiving towards yourself.

 Instead of stifling your feelings, pay attention to them.
 Our feelings are doing their best to make sure we survive this thing.
 But sometimes our feelings aren’t always correct, and they could benefit from a rest.
 Then they can better engage with reality.
 But how do we effectively rest our feelings?